Curi Wealth Management LLC Sells 712 Shares of The Williams Companies, Inc. (NYSE:WMB)

-Curi Wealth Management LLC cut its holdings in shares of The Williams Companies, Inc. (NYSE:WMB – Free Report) by 9.2% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,992 shares of the pipeline company’s stock after selling 712 shares during the period.
+Curi Wealth Management LLC decreased its stake in shares of The Williams Companies, Inc. (NYSE:WMB – Free Report) by 9.2% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 6,992 shares of the pipeline company’s stock after selling 712 shares during the quarter.
 Curi Wealth Management LLC’s holdings in Williams Companies were worth $228,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently made changes to their positions in WMB.
-ING Groep NV bought a new stake in shares of Williams Companies during the first quarter worth about $29,000.
-Salem Investment Counselors Inc. grew its position in Williams Companies by 52.5% in the 2nd quarter.
-Salem Investment Counselors Inc. now owns 915 shares of the pipeline company’s stock worth $29,000 after purchasing an additional 315 shares in the last quarter.
-Financial Management Professionals Inc. grew its position in Williams Companies by 127.6% in the 1st quarter.
-Financial Management Professionals Inc. now owns 1,088 shares of the pipeline company’s stock worth $32,000 after purchasing an additional 610 shares in the last quarter.
-Avalon Trust Co bought a new stake in Williams Companies in the 1st quarter worth about $34,000.
-Finally, JNBA Financial Advisors grew its position in Williams Companies by 45.1% in the 1st quarter.
-JNBA Financial Advisors now owns 1,422 shares of the pipeline company’s stock worth $42,000 after purchasing an additional 442 shares in the last quarter.
-85.76% of the stock is owned by institutional investors.
+Several other large investors have also made changes to their positions in WMB.
+Moneta Group Investment Advisors LLC boosted its holdings in Williams Companies by 96,588.4% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 63,423,739 shares of the pipeline company’s stock worth $2,086,641,000 after buying an additional 63,358,143 shares in the last quarter.
+Clearbridge Investments LLC boosted its holdings in Williams Companies by 4.4% during the first quarter.
+Clearbridge Investments LLC now owns 22,064,140 shares of the pipeline company’s stock worth $658,835,000 after buying an additional 930,876 shares in the last quarter.
+Morgan Stanley boosted its holdings in Williams Companies by 0.7% during the fourth quarter.
+Morgan Stanley now owns 19,750,630 shares of the pipeline company’s stock worth $649,796,000 after buying an additional 136,216 shares in the last quarter.
+Royal Bank of Canada boosted its holdings in Williams Companies by 85.8% during the first quarter.
+Royal Bank of Canada now owns 16,352,215 shares of the pipeline company’s stock worth $546,327,000 after buying an additional 7,551,749 shares in the last quarter.
+Finally, Franklin Resources Inc. boosted its holdings in Williams Companies by 17.6% during the first quarter.
+Franklin Resources Inc. now owns 14,383,616 shares of the pipeline company’s stock worth $429,495,000 after buying an additional 2,156,040 shares in the last quarter.
+85.76% of the stock is owned by hedge funds and other institutional investors.

 Analysts Set New Price Targets

-WMB has been the subject of a number of recent analyst reports.
-StockNews.com initiated coverage on shares of Williams Companies in a research report on Thursday, October 5th.
-They issued a “hold” rating for the company.
+A number of research firms have weighed in on WMB.
+CIBC began coverage on shares of Williams Companies in a research report on Monday, July 17th.
+They set a “neutral” rating for the company.
+StockNews.com began coverage on shares of Williams Companies in a research report on Thursday, October 5th.
+They set a “hold” rating for the company.
+TD Securities reduced their price objective on shares of Williams Companies from $39.00 to $38.00 and set a “buy” rating for the company in a research report on Friday, August 4th.
 Mizuho upped their price objective on shares of Williams Companies from $40.00 to $41.00 and gave the stock a “buy” rating in a research report on Tuesday, August 22nd.
-The Goldman Sachs Group assumed coverage on shares of Williams Companies in a research report on Thursday, October 5th.
-They set a “neutral” rating and a $35.00 target price for the company.
-Barclays increased their target price on shares of Williams Companies from $35.00 to $37.00 and gave the company an “equal weight” rating in a research report on Wednesday.
-Finally, CIBC assumed coverage on shares of Williams Companies in a research report on Monday, July 17th.
-They set a “neutral” rating for the company.
-Ten research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $36.33.
+Finally, Barclays increased their target price on shares of Williams Companies from $35.00 to $37.00 and gave the company an “equal weight” rating in a research report on Wednesday.
+Ten research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $36.33.

-Williams Companies (NYSE:WMB – Get Free Report) last posted its earnings results on Wednesday, August 2nd.
-The pipeline company reported $0.42 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.39 by $0.03.
+Williams Companies (NYSE:WMB – Get Free Report) last posted its quarterly earnings data on Wednesday, August 2nd.
+The pipeline company reported $0.42 EPS for the quarter, beating the consensus estimate of $0.39 by $0.03.
 Williams Companies had a net margin of 23.07% and a return on equity of 17.35%.
-The business had revenue of $2.48 billion for the quarter, compared to analysts’ expectations of $2.66 billion.
-During the same period in the prior year, the company posted $0.40 EPS.
+The business had revenue of $2.48 billion during the quarter, compared to analyst estimates of $2.66 billion.
+During the same quarter last year, the firm posted $0.40 earnings per share.
 The business’s revenue for the quarter was down .3% compared to the same quarter last year.
-On average, sell-side analysts anticipate that The Williams Companies, Inc. will post 1.93 earnings per share for the current year.
+Equities research analysts anticipate that The Williams Companies, Inc. will post 1.93 EPS for the current fiscal year.

 Williams Companies Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Monday, September 25th.
-Stockholders of record on Monday, September 11th were issued a $0.4475 dividend.
-This represents a $1.79 dividend on an annualized basis and a dividend yield of 5.03%.
+The company also recently declared a quarterly dividend, which was paid on Monday, September 25th.
+Shareholders of record on Monday, September 11th were issued a dividend of $0.4475 per share.
+This represents a $1.79 annualized dividend and a yield of 5.03%.
 The ex-dividend date was Friday, September 8th.
-Williams Companies’s payout ratio is 82.11%.
+Williams Companies’s dividend payout ratio (DPR) is presently 82.11%.

 The Williams Companies, Inc, together with its subsidiaries, operates as an energy infrastructure company primarily in the United States.
 It operates through Transmission & Gulf of Mexico, Northeast G&P, West, and Gas & NGL Marketing Services segments.
 The Transmission & Gulf of Mexico segment comprises Transco and Northwest natural gas pipelines; and natural gas gathering and processing, and crude oil production handling and transportation assets in the Gulf Coast region, as well as various petrochemical and feedstock pipelines.